 - Introduce yourself with your pronouns and state them in your email signature or social media profile.
 By doing this, you’re helping create a safe space where people can feel more comfortable sharing their own pronouns.

 - If someone has shared their pronouns with you, use them.
-Correctly using pronouns shows that you respect who they are.
+Correctly using pronouns without question shows that you respect who they are.

 - You can ask how to use their pronouns.
 For example, if someone’s pronouns are he/they, they may prefer one over the other or like for them to be switched up.
-Do bear in mind that people’s preferences can be fluid and change over time.
+Do bear in mind that people’s preferences can be fluid and change over time and may be influenced by their surroundings and how comfortable they feel in any given situation.

 - Use more inclusive language.
 When referring to a group instead of using terms such as ‘guys’ or ‘ladies and gentlemen’ try using ‘folks’, ‘everyone’, ‘ya’ll’ or ‘pals.’
 You can also try using words that define the relationship rather than the gender of the people, such as ‘partner’, ‘sibling’, ‘friend’, and ‘children’.